PDPT Course Descriptions

 PDPT 750 Professional Research Project I

 In this course students will develop a scholarly professional research project.
-The professional research project may take the form of: assisting faculty in their on-going research, developing and delivering an educational program for a specific audience, evidence-based clinical research, patient-related outcomes research, and other projects proposed by the student which is agreed upon by their faculty research advisor.
-Prerequisites: Successful completion of prior coursework or authorized by program director
+The professional research project may take the form of: assisting faculty in their on-going research, developing and delivering an educational program for a specific audience, evidence-based clinical research, patient-related outcomes research, and other projects proposed by the faculty research advisor.

 PDPT 751 Professional Research Project II

-In this course students will develop a scholarly professional research project.
-The professional research project may take the form of: assisting faculty in their on-going research, developing and delivering an educational program for a specific audience, evidence-based clinical research, patient-related outcomes research, and other projects proposed by the student which is agreed upon by their faculty research advisor.
-Prerequisites: Successful completion of prior coursework or authorized by program director
+Students continue to develop and implement a scholarly professional research project.
+The professional research project may take the form of: assisting faculty in their on-going research, developing and delivering an educational program for a specific audience, evidence-based clinical research, patient-related outcomes research, and other projects proposed by the faculty research advisor.

 PDPT 752 Professional Research Project III

-In this course students will develop a scholarly professional research project.
-The professional research project may take the form of: assisting faculty in their on-going research, developing and delivering an educational program for a specific audience, evidence-based clinical research, patient-related outcomes research, and other projects proposed by the student which is agreed upon by their faculty research advisor.
-Prerequisites: Successful completion of prior coursework or authorized by program director
+Students complete a scholarly professional research project.
+The professional research project may take the form of: assisting faculty in their on-going research, developing and delivering an educational program for a specific audience, evidence-based clinical research, patient-related outcomes research, and other projects proposed by the faculty research advisor.
+The class culminates in a research symposium presenting the student/faculty research projects to the community.

 PDPT 770 Special Topics

-This course is an 8 week full time clinical experience.
-Students will be under direct supervision of a clinical instructor at an assigned outpatient physical therapy clinic, rehabilitation clinic, pediatric facility, or acute care facility.
-Clinical sites vary in their location and it is the student’s responsibility for travel and living expenses if they occur.
-Prerequisite: Successful completion of PDPT 680 and preparedness approval
+This course is an 8-week full-time clinical education experience.
+Students will be under direct supervision of a clinical instructor at an assigned physical therapy facility.
+Clinical sites vary in their location and it is the student’s responsibility for all incurred travel and living expenses.
+Prerequisites: Successful completion of all prior didactic and clinical coursework.

-This course is a 9 week full time clinical experience.
-Students will be under direct supervision of a clinical instructor at an assigned outpatient physical therapy clinic, rehabilitation clinic, pediatric facility, or acute care facility.
-Clinical sites vary in their location and it is the student’s responsibility for travel and living expenses if they occur.
-Prerequisite: Successful completion of PDPT 780
+This course is a 9-week full-time clinical education experience.
+Students will be under direct supervision of a clinical instructor at an assigned physical therapy facility.
+Clinical sites vary in their location and it is the student’s responsibility for all incurred travel and living expenses.
+Prerequisites: Successful completion of all prior didactic and clinical coursework.

-This course is a 10 week full time clinical experience.
-Students will be under direct supervision of a clinical instructor at an assigned outpatient physical therapy clinic, rehabilitation clinic, pediatric facility, or acute care facility.
-Clinical sites vary in their location and it is the student’s responsibility for travel and living expenses if they occur.
-Prerequisite: Successful completion of PDPT 781
+This course is a 10-week full-time clinical education experience.
+Students will be under direct supervision of a clinical instructor at an assigned physical therapy facility.
+Clinical sites vary in their location and it is the student’s responsibility for all incurred travel and living expenses.
+Prerequisites: Successful completion of all prior didactic and clinical coursework.

 PDPT 795 Independent Study